ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 ---
-title: "Performance Tuning: Parse 50M DateTimes per second in C#"
+title: "Performance Tuning: From 1.5M to 50M DateTimes Parsed per second in C#"
 date: 2022-08-10
 ---